jemmy512/book-notes/Cpp/cpp-primer.md

 * A `read-modify-write` operation with this memory order is both an acquire operation and a release operation.
 * No memory reads or writes in the current thread can be reordered before or after this store.
 * All writes in other threads that release the same atomic variable are visible before the modification and the modification is visible in other threads that acquire the same atomic variable.
+* The acquire-release semantic is the key for a deeper understanding of the multithreading programming because the threads will be synchronised at specific synchronisation points in the code.
+Without these synchronisation points, there is no well-defined behaviour of threads, tasks or condition variables possible. [:link: Ref](https://www.modernescpp.com/index.php/sequential-consistency)
+* The acquire-release semantic is based on one key idea: [:link: Ref](https://www.modernescpp.com/index.php/acquire-release-semantic)
+    * A release operation synchronises with an acquire operation on the same atomic and establishes an ordering constraint.
+    * So, all read and write operations can not be moved before an acquire operation, all read and write operations can not be move behind a release operation.

 ### memory_order_seq_cst
 * A `load operation` with this memory order performs an acquire operation, a `store performs` a release operation, and `read-modify-write` performs both an acquire operation and a release operation, plus a single total order exists in which all threads observe all modifications in the same order
+* Sequential consistency provides two guarantees. [:link: Ref](https://www.modernescpp.com/index.php/sequential-consistency)
+    * The instructions of a program are executed in source code order.
+    * There is a global order of all operations on all threads.

 ### Reference:
 * [Weak vs. Strong Memory Models](https://preshing.com/20120930/weak-vs-strong-memory-models/)